leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 - "How to run and quit python."
 keypoints:
 - "Python programs are plain text files."
-- "Use the Jupyter Notebook for editing and running Python."
+- "Use a code editor for editing and running Python."
-- "The Notebook has Command and Edit modes."
-- "Use the keyboard and mouse to select and edit cells."
-- "The Notebook will turn Markdown into pretty-printed documentation."
-- "Markdown does most of what HTML does."
+- "To start python program, open a shell and type: python."
+- "To quit python program, type Ctrl-Z on Windows, or Ctrl-D on OS X or Linux."
 ---
 ## History
 [Python][python]  was created in the early 1990s by Guido van Rossum at Stichting Mathematisch Centrum (see [CWI]) in the Netherlands as a successor of a language called ABC.
 Guido remains Python’s principal author, although it includes many contributions from others.
 Python was named for the BBC TV show Monty Python's Flying Circus.